brainnetome/diffusionkit/source/userguide.rst

 Reconstruction of the diffusion model
 =====================================

 The reconstruction for diffusion model within pixels is one of the key topics in diffusion MRI research and it is also one of key modules of the software.
 At the current stage, we have integrated three modeling methods: one is the traditional Gaussian model (commonly known as DTI, diffusion tensor imaging), and the other two are for high angular resolution diffusion imaging (HARDI).
-For more detailed information please refer to our review paper `[11] <reference.html#id11>`_ `[13] <reference.html#id13>`_ .
+For more detailed information please refer to our review paper `[11] <reference.html#id11>`_ and `[13] <reference.html#id13>`_ .

 .. _DTI_Reconstruction:

 DTI Reconstruction
 ------------------

 The classical diffusion gradient sequence used in dMRI is the pulsed gradient spin-echo (PGSE) sequence proposed by Stejskal and Tanner.
-This sequence has 90o and 180o gradient pulses with duration time δ and separation time Δ. To eliminate the dependence of spin density, we need at least two measurements of diffusion weighted imaging (DWI) signals, i.e. S(b) with the diffusion weighting factor b in Eq.
+This sequence has 90o and 180o gradient pulses with duration time δ and separation time Δ.
+To eliminate the dependence of spin density, we need at least two measurements of diffusion weighted imaging (DWI) signals, i.e. S(b) with the diffusion weighting factor b in Eq.
 (1) introduced by Le Bihan etc, and S(0) with b = 0 which is the baseline signal without any gradient.

 .. raw:: html